Our Pages

 What is it?

 The leafy part of the plant that is chopped and dried when the seeds are ripe.
-In olden times herbalists liked to prepare their tinctures from the green flowering unripe wild Oats and there is still differing opinion as to whether the green oatstraw is to be preferred to the more mature golden variety.
+In olden times herbalists liked to prepare their tinctures from the green flowering unripe wild Oats but many attribute equal virtue to the more mature golden variety.

 How has it been used?